cydea/risk-universe/consequence/_index.md

 #### Also known as

-A **loss** in other frameworks or nomenclature may be also known as:
+A **consequence** in other frameworks or nomenclature may be also known as:

 - Impact
+- Loss